morulus/postcss-import-sub/readme.md

 ## Usage

-First, you should read about [post-import](https://github.com/postcss/postcss-import), because the plugin uses its functionality and acts in the same way, with one exception: in the options you can define the specific rules the path substitution.
+First, you should learn how to use [post-import](https://github.com/postcss/postcss-import), because the plugin uses its functionality and acts in the same way, with one exception: in the options you can specify the instructions for the path substitution.
 ```js
 // dependencies
 var fs = require("fs")